 This is part 2 of our series on working with the physiology of stress.
 You can read part one here.

 In my last post, we learned about the triune brain model and how each layer is responsible for different mental and physical functions.
 We learned that when we are faced with more stress than we can handle, we “flip our lid,” meaning that we are operating from our lower brain.
-At that point we are no longer able to regulate our emotions or think rationally– we’re outside of our window of tolerance.
+At that point we are no longer able to regulate our emotions or think rationally– we’re outside of our window of capacity.

 Clearly, the story doesn’t end there, because if it did, I would not be able to write this article and you wouldn’t be able to read it.
 We’d all be running with the wolves, or something.
 Instead, here we are, sometimes-rational human beings interacting via the internet.
 To understand how this all works, we’re going to talk about polyvagal theory*, which is simpler than it sounds, but will make you sound smart when you discuss it with your friends.